Bring Your Own Device (BYOD) - Information from Netsafe

-The recommended device is a Chromebook or laptop, however, you may choose another device, provided it can hold its charge for six hours, and connect to the internet.
+The recommended device is a Chromebook or laptop, however, you may choose another device, provided it has a keyboard, can hold its charge for six hours, and connect to the internet.
 It must have the latest version of Google Chrome installed.
-Phones are not an approved learning device.
+A phone is not an approved learning device.

 You may have a laptop in the family already, or consider purchasing a secondhand Chromebook or similar.
 That is absolutely fine, as long as it has the latest version of Chrome installed.

 If necessary, for a short-term only, students may be able to hire a Chromebook from the school library for $1 per day.